dmitry-salnikov/articles/_posts/2009-03-08-belgian-perl-workshop-09.md

 ---
 layout: post
 summary: In which I went to the Belgian Perl Workshop.
-title: belgian perl workshop 09
+title: Belgian Perl Workshop 09
 ---

 last weekend my co-workers and I went to the [Belgian Perl Workshop 09](http://conferences.mongueurs.net/bpw2009/).
 I attended the following presentations: